LaurentMazare/tch-rs/examples/neural-style-transfer/README.md

 ### Loading the Model and Images

-We start by creating a *device* which can be either a cpu or a gpu depending on what is available.
+We start by creating a *device* which can be either a CPU or a GPU depending on what is available.

 ```rust